Back

 • After the April 30 submission deadline for students and before exam day, sign in to the AP Digital Portfolio and print each student’s Personalized Project Reference.

 On exam day, give the Personalized Project Reference for each student taking the exam to the proctor.
-Details about accessing and printing the Personalized Project Reference for each student are in the AP Coordinator’s Manual, Part 2.
-FAQs for the AP coordinator about the Personalized Project Reference are also available.
-The process for providing a student’s Personalized Project Reference is the same for paper and digital AP CSP Exams.
+Details about accessing and printing the Personalized Project Reference for each student will be in the AP Coordinator’s Manual, Part 2.

-Details for the proctor about the Personalized Project Reference are in the AP Proctor Exam Day Guide.
+Details for the proctor about the Personalized Project Reference will be in the AP Proctor Exam Day Guide, available by early spring 2025.